Titán (wrestler): New Japan Pro-Wrestling (2013–present)

 In 2019 he returned for the Fantastica Mania tour, capping off the tour with an unsuccessful challenge for the Mexican National Trios Championship as he, Atlantis and Ángel de Oro lost to La Nueva Generación Dinamita (Sansón, El Cuatrero and Forastero).
 He spent all of May working in Japan, participating in the 26th Best of the Super Juniors tournament.
 He earned a total of six points in the tournament with victories over Taka Michinoku, Tiger Mask, and Yoshinobu Kanemaru, before losing the remaining tournament matches and ended up seventh in his block.
 He was invited back for the 2019 version of the Super Junior Tag League alongside Volador Jr. The team earned eight points, to finish in fourth place in the tournament.
 The two defeated the teams of El Desperado and Kanemaru, Ryusuke Taguchi and Rocky Romero, Tiger Mask and Yuya Uemura, TJP and Clark Connors.

 On May 1, 2022, Titán was announced to be participating in the 29th annual Best of the Super Juniors tournament as a part of the B-Block.
 He finished with a record of 4 wins and 5 losses, ending in 8 points, therefore failing to advance to the finals.
 On the final day of the tournament, Titán teamed with Clark Connors, YOH and Robbie Eagles, in a losing effort to Wheeler Yuta, El Lindaman, Ace Austin and Alex Zayne.

-At Declaration of Power on October 10th 2022, Titán returned to NJPW under a mask, aiding Los Ingobernables de Japon in a tag-team match against United Empire.
+At Declaration of Power on October 10, 2022, Titán returned to NJPW under a mask, aiding Los Ingobernables de Japon (LIJ) in a tag-team match against United Empire.
 After the match, Titán revealed himself and requested to join LIJ.
 The stable accepted Titán into the group, where he became the first full-time non-Japanese member.
+The following month, Titán teamed with LIJ stablemate Bushi to challenge for the IWGP Junior Heavyweight Tag Team Championships, however, the duo lost to Catch 2/2 (Francesco Akira and TJP).
+Titán and Bushi continued to team in November, where they participated in the Super Junior Tag League.
+The duo finished with 12 points, failing to advance to the finals.

+In February, Titán appeared on the Fantastica Mania tour, where he competed in the Interfaction Tag Team Tournament, teaming with Bushi, but lost to Ultimo Guerrero and Atlantis Jr. in the finals.
+The day after the tournament, Titán defeated Soberano Jr. to retain the CMLL World Welterweight Championship.

+Titán returned to NJPW in May to compete in the 2023 Best of the Super Juniors tournament, where he fought in the A Block.
+Titán finished with 12 points, advancing to the semi-finals.
+In the semi-final round, Titán defeated El Desperado.
+In the tournament finals, Titán was defeated by Master Wato.